 Languages Abroad: Intensive language course opportunities in China, Japan, Korea, Hong Kong, and Taiwan.

 Cultural Homestay International: Work or teach in Asia.

 Boston University Study Abroad and Internships: Language study and internship programs in China or Japan.

-Action Without Borders: Extensive database with volunteer opportunities in Asia.
+Idealist: Extensive database with volunteer opportunities in Asia.

 Cross Cultural Solutions: Volunteer program in China.

 Volunteers in China: Volunteer program in China.